History of Yahoo

-Yahoo! started at Stanford University.
-It was founded in January 1994 by Jerry Yang and David Filo, who were Electrical Engineering graduate students when they created a website named "Jerry and David's Guide to the World Wide Web".
+Yahoo! was founded in January 1994 by Jerry Yang and David Filo, who were graduate students at Stanford University when they created a website named "Jerry and David's Guide to the World Wide Web".
 The Guide was a directory of other websites, organized in a hierarchy, as opposed to a searchable index of pages.
 In April 1994, Jerry and David's Guide to the World Wide Web was renamed "Yahoo!".
 The word "YAHOO" is a backronym for "Yet Another Hierarchically Organized Oracle" or "Yet Another Hierarchical Officious Oracle."
 The yahoo.com domain was created on January 18, 1995.

-Yahoo! grew rapidly throughout the 1990s and diversified into a web portal, followed by numerous high-profile acquisitions.
-The company's stock price skyrocketed during the dot-com bubble and closed at an all-time high of US$118.75 in 2000; however, after the dot-com bubble burst, it reached an all-time low of US$8.11 in 2001.
+Yahoo! grew rapidly through 1990–1999 and diversified into a web portal, followed by numerous high-profile acquisitions.
+The company's stock price rose rapidly during the dot-com bubble and closed at an all-time high of US$118.75 in 2000.
+However, after the dot-com bubble burst, it reached an all-time low of $8.11 in 2001.
 Yahoo! formally rejected an acquisition bid from the Microsoft Corporation in 2008.
-In early 2012, the largest layoff in Yahoo!'s history was completed and 2,000 employees (14 percent of the workforce) lost their jobs.
+In early 2012, Yahoo laid off 2,000 employees (14 percent of the workforce).
+This was the largest layoff in Yahoo!'s history.